EvanRC/wired-regex-tutorial/gist-template.md

 In conclusion a character class clearly defines what passes as a name within your rule set while also allowing personal expression.

 ### Bracket Expressions
+Bracket expressions, which are sometimes used interchangebly with character classes.
+Define a set of character of which any single character may match at a given position in the string being searched.
+Within the context of our character name validation regex, The pattern uses bracket expressions in two key places.
+The intitial letter requirement, and the subsequenct characters allowed.
+In conclusion bracket expressions are often reffered to as part of character classes and play a crucial role in defining the permissible character sets within patterns.
 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)